Apps

 The Airtable-style data mode — typed tables, inline editing, and the native People table.

 Data is the structured-data mode.
-It shows your tables flat on the canvas with inline editing, sorting, and filtering.
+It shows your tables flat with inline editing, sorting, and filtering.

 Layout